aviralwal/learning/README.md

 1. Add info on how to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) JSON, XML, [HDF5](https://www.hdfgroup.org/solutions/hdf5/) and API data in python in `Learning/Data analysis/Reading data.ipynb`
 2. Read about [datatable](https://datatable.readthedocs.io/en/latest/index.html) in python(It will most probably go in data analysis part)
 3. Understanding quartiles in data.
+4. Read more about k-means and hierarchial clustering
+5. Add exploratory analysis `PM2 data analysis.ipynb` content to the `Data Science.ipynb` notebook

 # Interesting things to study -
 1. [Apache Airflow](https://airflow.apache.org/) - Data pipeline and workflow management